esrel/colorito/README.md

 ## How Does It Work?

-The core of colorito is a **neural model** (developed using [PyTorch](https://www.pytorch.org)), that was trained on **generating color coordinates from color names**.
+The core of colorito is a **neural model** (developed using [PyTorch](https://www.pytorch.org)), that was trained to **generate color coordinates from color names**.

 ### Training
 The network used by colorito was trained using **almost 40k pairs** of color names - hexadecimal